ansys/pylumerical/doc/source/user_guide/script_commands_as_methods.rst

     #Results in an error

-The correct usage would be the following.
+The correct usage is the following.

 .. code-block:: python

     fdtd.addfdtd()
     fdtd.set("x span", 1e-6)

+.. vale off
 This applies also to methods defined in other scripting files that are loaded by first evaluating the script file.
+.. vale on

 **Example**